 The Short Answer

-The technical concern that has kept balcony solar in regulatory limbo relates to BS 7671 — the IET Wiring Regulations that govern electrical installations in the UK.
+Underneath it sat a technical debate about BS 7671 — the IET Wiring Regulations that govern electrical installations in the UK.
 Specifically, the issue involves ring final circuits: the looped wiring arrangement used in UK homes (and almost nowhere else in the world) for standard 13A plug sockets.

 The concern, advanced by some electrical engineers and bodies such as the NICEIC, is that feeding power into a ring circuit from a micro-inverter — essentially running current in the "wrong" direction from a socket — creates a situation that BS 7671 doesn't explicitly account for.
 In theory, this could cause issues with the fuse in the plug, RCD protection, or the ring circuit's current-carrying capacity.